Arctic ice pack

 The Arctic ice pack is the sea ice cover of the Arctic Ocean and its vicinity.
-The Arctic ice pack undergoes a regular seasonal cycle in which ice melts in spring and summer, reaches a minimum around mid-September, then increases during fall and winter.
+The Arctic ice pack undergoes a regular seasonal cycle in which ice melts in spring and summer, reaches a minimum around mid-September, then increases during autumn and winter.
 Summer ice cover in the Arctic is about 50% of winter cover.
 Some of the ice survives from one year to the next.
 Currently, 28% of Arctic basin sea ice is multi-year ice, thicker than seasonal ice: up to 3–4 m thick over large areas, with ridges up to 20 m thick.
-The regular seasonal cycle there has been an underlying trend of declining sea ice in the Arctic in recent decades as well.
+Besides the regular seasonal cycle there has been an underlying trend of declining sea ice in the Arctic in recent decades as well.

 Climatic importance

 Energy balance effects

 Sea ice has an important effect on the heat balance of the polar oceans, since it insulates the (relatively) warm ocean from the much colder air above, thus reducing heat loss from the oceans.
 Sea ice is highly reflective of solar radiation, reflecting about 60% of incoming solar radiation when bare and about 80% when covered with snow.
 This is due to a feedback known as the albedo effect.
 This is much greater than the reflectivity of the sea (about 10%) and thus the ice also affects the absorption of sunlight at the surface.